mirzafahad/embedded_c_style_guide/style_guide.md

 - Use camelCase for variable naming.
 Keep the first letter lowercase.
 - If it is a global variable prepend with '__g__'.
 - Function's arguments are local variables.
-- Macro name should not contain any lowercase letters (only if a `const` can't be used).
+- A macro name should not contain any lowercase letters (only if a `const` cannot be used).
 - No variable shall have a name that begins with an underscore.
 - Each variable’s name shall be descriptive of its purpose.